 what to pack for copenhagen

-To help prepare for your trip, we have put together this amazing packing list of all the things you will need to bring to enjoy your vacation and the wonderful city of Copenhagen, located in Denmark.
+To help you prepare for your trip, we have put together this amazing packing list of everything you will need to bring and what to wear, so you can enjoy your vacation and the wonderful city of Copenhagen.

 See our product selection criteria and guidelines here.